 - A The paper fully achieves at least three of the following criteria, and demonstrates a significant engagement with the remaining one: - 1.
 Clearly identifying its question, convincingly locating its specific connection with the broader theoretical problems of sociology - 2.
-Cogently and charitably presenting existing approaches to that question in terms of specifications, methods, and conclusions - 3.
-Precisely delineating how these approaches disagree and what points and counterpoints are made amongst them - 4.
-Setting out an open gap or puzzle within the debate among existing approaches. - A- The paper fully achieves at least two of the criteria listed for an A paper, displays significant progress towards at least one other, and demonstrates a serious attempt at the remaining one. - B+ The paper fully achieves at least one of the criteria listed for an A paper, displays significant progress towards at least one other, and demonstrates a serious attempt at the remaining two. - B The paper demonstrates either significant progress towards or a serious attempt at all the criteria listed for an A paper. - B- The papers demonstrates either significant progress towards or a serious attempt at three of the criteria listed for an A paper. - C+ The paper demonstrates familiarity with a representative slice of a subfield within sociology, without succeeding in providing much analytical organization to the studies cited or conveying their intellectual significance. - C The paper reflects the student's having read a substantial number of studies in a particular subfield.
+Cogently and charitably presenting existing approaches to that question in terms of specifications, methods, and conclusions, as well how the different approaches disagree and what points and counterpoints are made amongst them - 3.
+Setting out an open gap or puzzle within the debate among existing approaches. - 4.
+Linking the debates within this subfield or topic to the wider theoretical questions in sociology, as seen in the readings for this course - A- The paper fully achieves at least two of the criteria listed for an A paper, displays significant progress towards at least one other, and demonstrates a serious attempt at the remaining one. - B+ The paper fully achieves at least one of the criteria listed for an A paper, displays significant progress towards at least one other, and demonstrates a serious attempt at the remaining two.

-C- The paper reflects the student's having undertaken a minimally satisfactory amount of reading during the semester.
+- B The paper demonstrates either significant progress towards or a serious attempt at all the criteria listed for an A paper. - B- The paper demonstrates either significant progress towards or a serious attempt at three of the criteria listed for an A paper. - C+ The paper demonstrates familiarity with a representative slice of a subfield within sociology, without succeeding in providing much analytical organization to the studies cited or conveying their intellectual significance. - C The paper reflects the student's having read a substantial number of studies in a particular subfield. - C- The paper reflects the student's having undertaken a minimally satisfactory amount of reading during the semester.